 Free to visit, this hidden gem delights with pleasing views, lush greenery and brightly colored flowers and Koi ponds.
 Stay for lunch at the Jingu House, open daily from 10:00 a.m. – 5:00 p.m.

 This one-of-a-kind theme park, built for individuals with special needs, is open during Spring Break.
 There are more than 25 attractions such as rides, playgrounds and other fun elements, including a colorful, five-and-a-half-story-high Ferris wheel, Whirling Wonder.
-And, Morgan’s Wonderland has added lots of special, daily events, entertainment, and activities this year!
+Plus, Morgan’s Wonderland has added lots of special, daily events, entertainment, and activities this year!

 Natural Bridge Wildlife Ranch

 Some fondly call it the “drive-thru” zoo but Natural Wildlife Ranch is so much more.
 Our previous post about the Ranch explains why this is one stop on your Spring Break list you just can’t miss.
+Admission can be pricey but you can drive through the park as many times as you like- just don’t leave unless you’re ready to pay admission prices again.

 Natural Bridge Caverns Canopy Challenge and Zip Lines